LexiPugh/world-life-expectancy/README.md

 There are only three duplicates in the data, so it would be very easy to identify the **Row_ID** of each and simply drop them.
 However, when dealing with millions of rows of data where there could be hundreds or thousands of duplicates, this is not a feasible solution.
 Instead, a query can be written to identify all the duplicate rows and delete them from the table.
 - The innermost query is using the ROW_NUMBER() window function to assign a row number to each combination of country/year, which we achieved with the CONCAT() function.
 A non-duplicate record will have a row number of 1, while any duplicate records will be assigned a row number greater than 1.
 - To filter to records where the row number is greater than 1, the query where we assigned the row numbers must be used as a subquery.
 We SELECT the row_id from that query, but only WHERE the row number is greater than 1.
-- Finally, the outermost query deletes records from world_life_expectancy where the row_id of the record is found within the queries that check for duplicates - this deletes the 3 duplicate records, and would delete any others if there had been more.
+- Finally, the outermost query deletes records from world_life_expectancy where the row_id of the record is found within the queries that check for duplicates - this deletes the 3 duplicate records and would delete any others if there had been more.

 ``` SQL
 DELETE FROM world_life_expectancy